nasa-fornax/fornax-documentation/documentation/jupyterlab.md

 Many of the tools are standard for JupyterLab and more information about them can be found at the documentation linked above.
 Below we discuss some of the other tools available via the **Launcher**.

+VS Code
-**VS Code** will open a new window where you can work in a web-based integrated development environment (IDE).
+:   VS Code will open a new window where you can work in a web-based integrated development environment (IDE).
     It is powered by [code-server](https://github.com/coder/code-server) which runs [Visual Studio Code - Open Source](https://github.com/microsoft/vscode) in a remote environment.
     See those links for more information.
     Note: Microsoft-specific customizations like GitHub Copilot are only available in Microsoft's desktop version of VS Code and so cannot be accessed here.

+Terminal
-**Terminal** provides a {term}`command line <terminal>`, which allows users to run Emacs, vi, Python, etc.
+:   Terminal provides a {term}`command line <terminal>`, which allows users to run Emacs, vi, Python, etc.

+Fornax
-The **Fornax** section contains links to the {ref}`forsc-dashboard`, documentation (this website), and the {ref}`intro-forum`.
+:   The Fornax section contains links to the {ref}`forsc-dashboard`, documentation (this website), and the {ref}`intro-forum`.

+Firefly
-**Firefly** is a visualization platform designed to facilitate interactive exploration of astronomical data, including images, catalogs, and plots, through a modern, browser-based interface.
+:   Firefly is a visualization platform designed to facilitate interactive exploration of astronomical data, including images, catalogs, and plots, through a modern, browser-based interface.
     See [jupyter_firefly_extensions](https://github.com/Caltech-IPAC/jupyter_firefly_extensions) for more information about this extension, including example notebooks that demonstrate the extension features.

 ## Menu Bar (Topmost horizontal menu)